 Qualitative Methods in Political Research

 This course surveys qualitative methods used in political science research.
-The course covers the ideal-typical and practical uses of specific qualitative methods, including the comparative method, interviewing, participant observation, ethnography, and process tracing, among others.
-Examples used will come mainly from political science, sociology, and anthropology.
+After briefly reviewing qualitative and quantitative research traditions and elements of research design and concept formation, the course covers the practical uses of specific qualitative methods, including case studies, comparative historical analysis, archival research, interviewing, participant observation, ethnography, and mixed-method strategies.
+Because much is learned by doing, course assignments include a significant hands-on component.
+Examples used will come largely from comparative politics and international relations.

 Format and Requirements

-Active participation in seminar discussions, close readings of assigned texts, in-class presentations, analytic papers, hands-on assignments using qualitative methods, and two drafts of a dissertation prospectus.
+Active participation in seminar discussions, close reading of assigned texts, in-class presentations, analytic papers, and hands-on assignments using qualitative methods.